Cosmological constraints from cosmic homogeneity: Conclusion and discussion

 \citet{2019arXiv190102400N} have argued that the homogeneity scale cannot be considered as a standard ruler and that it cannot constrain cosmological parameters since it does not have a one-to-one dependence on $\Omega_m$.
 We agree with the first statement.
 Since $\rh$ evolves with time (and therefore redshift) it cannot be considered to be a standard ruler.
 However, we disagree with their second conclusion.
 In this paper, we have shown that the normalised homogeneity scale, $\rh/d_V$, without the addition of other probes, can be used to place a constraint on $\Omega_m$.
-In addition we have shown that in combination with CMB$+$Lensing, the normalised homogeneity scale also improves the constraint on $\Omega_{m}$ and $\Omega_{\Lambda}$.
+This is due to the fact that even though the dependence of the homogeneity scale on $\Omega_m$ is weak, the dependence of the homogeneity scale normalised with the volume distance is much stronger as we have shown in \refS{sec:Sensitivity_of_the_normalised_homogeneity_scale} .
+In addition, we have shown that in combination with CMB$+$Lensing, the normalised homogeneity scale also improves the constraint on $\Omega_{m}$ and $\Omega_{\Lambda}$.

 In conclusion, we have revealed the complementarity of the homogeneity scale with respect to other cosmological probes.

 Finally, we stress that this analysis can be performed and improved upon in the light of more observational data from current and future survey such as SDSS-IV\cite{dawson2016sdss}, DESI\cite{aghamousa2016desi}, Euclid\cite{2016arXiv160600180A} and LSST\cite{2009arXiv0912.0201L}.
 Furthermore, analogous methods could be applied to data from SKA\cite{dewdney2009square}.
 A similar analysis can also be applied by measuring the normalised homogeneity in the temperature fluctuations of CMB as observed by Planck \cite{aghanim2018planck}.
 Potentially, one could investigate additional observational systematic effects on our probe \cite{ntelisFuture}, but as shown in \cite{PIERROS_THESIS} the known systematics (modelled by the weights), do not affect the measurement of the homogeneity scale at the $1\sigma$ level.
 One can also extend this analysis to test Modified Gravity models or Effective Field Theory models\cite{2016arXiv160600180A}.
 We leave these analyses for future work.